risk-first/website/Process-Risk.md

 Two key take-aways from this:

- - **The Process Gets More Complex**: with different teams working to mitigate different risks in different ways, we end up with a more complex situation than we started in.
+ - **The System Gets More Complex**: with different teams working to mitigate different risks in different ways, we end up with a more complex situation than when we started.
 Although we've _evolved_ in this direction by mitigating risks, it's not necessarily the case that the end result is _more efficient_.
 In fact, as we will see in [Map-And-Territory Risk](Map-And-Territory-Risk#markets), this evolution can lead to some very inadequate (but nonetheless stable) systems.
  - **Organisational process evolves to mitigate risk**: just as we've shown that [actions are about mitigating risk](All-About-Risk), we've now seen that these actions get taken in an evolutionary way.
 That is, there is "pressure" on our internal processes to reduce risk.
 The people maintaining these processes feel the risk, and modify their processes in response.
 Let's look at a real-life example:

 ## An Example - Release Processes

-For many years I have worked in the Finance Industry, and it's given me time to observe how, across an entire industry, process can evolve, both in response to regulatory pressure but also because of organisational maturity, and mitigating risks:
+Over the years I have worked in the Finance Industry it's given me time to observe how, across an entire industry, process can evolve, both in response to regulatory pressure but also because of organisational maturity, and mitigating risks:

 1. Initially, I could release software by logging onto the production accounts with a shared password that everyone knew, and deploy software or change data in the database.
 2. The first issue with this is [Agency Risk from bad actors](Agency-Risk):  how could you know that the numbers weren't being altered in the databases? _Production Auditing_ was introduced so that at least you could tell what was being changed and when, in order to point the blame later.
-3. But, there was still plenty of scope for deliberate or accidental [Dead-End Risk](Complexity-Risk#dead-end-risk) damage.
+3. But there was still plenty of scope for deliberate or accidental [Dead-End Risk](Complexity-Risk#dead-end-risk) damage.
 Next, passwords were taken out of the hands of developers and you needed approval to "break glass" to get onto production.
-4. The increasing complexity (and therefore [Complexity Risk](Complexity-Risk)) in production environments meant that sometimes, changes collided with each other, or were performed at inopportune times.
+4. The increasing complexity (and therefore [Complexity Risk](Complexity-Risk)) in production environments meant that sometimes changes collided with each other, or were performed at inopportune times.
 Change Requests were introduced.
 This is an approval process which asks you to describe what you want to change in production, and why you want to change it.
 5. The change request software is generally awful, making the job of raising change requests tedious and time-consuming.
 Therefore, developers would _automate_ the processes for release, sometimes including the process to write the change request.
 This allowed them to improve release cadence, at the expense of owning more code.
 6. Auditors didn't like the fact that this automation existed, because effectively, that meant that developers could get access to production with the press of a button, effectively taking you back to step 1...